raspberrypilearning/rpi-wire-loop-game-scratch/en/step_1.md

 + How to use a buzzer with the Raspberry Pi and Scratch
 + How to use a button to sound a buzzer
++ How to use a variable to keep a score

 --- /collapse ---